erdogant/hgboost/docs/pages/html/_sources/index.rst.txt

 hgboost's documentation!
 ========================

-The Hyperoptimized Gradient Boosting library (``hgboost``), is a Python package for hyperparameter optimization for XGBoost, LightBoost, and CatBoost.
-It will carefully split the dataset into a train, test, and an independent validation set.
-Within the train-test set there is the inner loop for optimizing the hyperparameters using Bayesian optimization that is based on Hyperopt and, the outer loop to test how well the best-performing models can generalize using an external k-fold cross validation.
-This will select the most robust model with the highest performance.
+The Hyperoptimized Gradient Boosting library (``hgboost``), is a Python package for hyperparameter optimization for **XGBoost**, **LightBoost**, and **CatBoost**. *HGBoost* will carefully split the dataset into a train, test, and an independent validation set.
+Within the train-test set there is the inner loop for optimizing the hyperparameters using Bayesian optimization (based on *Hyperopt*) and, the outer loop is to test how well the best-performing models can generalize using an external k-fold cross validation.
+This approach will select the most robust model with the highest performance.

 ``hgboost`` is fun because: